condiosluzverde/NAP/README.md

 This is a Demo app for a prospective client.
 This code has no other purpose than to demonstrate current coding ability.

-NOTE: The actual implementation is in the Demo folder - these is no code at this level of the repo.
+NOTE: The actual implementation is in the Demo folder, please navigate to Demo to access the Visual Studio solutions/code.

 ## Demo Requirements